section-engineering-education/engineering-education/content/articles/building-chat-application-with-django-channel/index.md

 ![Consumer 2](/engineering-education/building-chat-application-with-django-channels/consumer2.png)

-Note:) the regular expression used solves the `URLRouter` limitations.
+> The regular expression used solves the `URLRouter` limitations.

 Also, the `as_asgi()` method on the `Consumer` class does the same task as the class-based views method in Django, which is `as_view()`.